 Registration – why it’s important and the advantages for you

-While our primary purpose is to protect patient safety and maintain public confidence in dental services, there are inherent advantages that come with registration in a regulated profession.
+While our primary purpose is to protect patient safety and maintain public confidence in the dental professions, there are inherent advantages that come with registration in a regulated profession.
 These are largely in relation to the intrinsic trust and confidence that goes hand-in-hand with working in one of those professions.

 Registration demonstrates that you have the skills and knowledge to practise in your profession safely and effectively